High-Performance Generation of Constrained Inputs: Case Study: LBT for Compiler Testing

 We implemented these constraints with visitors in \tool{} and similarly in \fandango{}, then performed an experiment wherein we had \tool{} and \fandango{} generate programs that satisfied these constraints.
 This experiment used the same hardware configuration as in \cref{sec:experimental-setup}.
 Since these are not necessarily exhaustive constraints, we passed each produced input to the GNU Compiler Collection (gcc)~\cite{gcc} C compiler (version 11.4.0) to check for validity.
-In this process, we tracked how many valid programs each tool generated in \emph{one minute}, as well as the diversity of the generated programs; to measure diversity, we computed the overall $k$-path coverage of the \emph{valid} inputs generated in the time limit.
-Both tools were executed with an initial population of 100 and until their termination conditions in a loop until over one minute total of generation and compilation elapsed\footnote{Here, we execute until the one minute period is surpassed and the generation process terminates cleanly.
-This avoids biasing towards our implementation, which executes on shorter time units.}.
+In this process, we tracked how many valid programs each tool generated in one minute, as well as the diversity of the generated programs; to measure diversity, we computed the overall $k$-path coverage of the valid inputs generated in the time limit.
+Both tools were configured to generate an initial population of 100 and then evolve that population until meeting their termination conditions repeatedly until over one minute total of generation and compilation elapsed\footnote{Here, we execute until the one minute is surpassed and the generation process terminates cleanly.}.
 We perform this experiment five times for each configuration and report the mean over these trials.
-Before passing the generated inputs to the compiler, we insert a call to main at the end of the program to ensure validity, and includes for \texttt{stdio} and \texttt{stdbool} at the beginning of the program; for brevity, we omit this from all snippets shown in this section.